SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-The idea is to have a centralized location for objects and using comprehensible names for those objects.
-To achieve this, properties files can be used in java.
-A properties file contains key/value pairs, where each key and value are strings.
+There are various ways a UI Map can be implemented.
+One could create a class or struct which only stores public String variables each storing a locator.
+Alternatively, a text file storing key value pairs could be used.
+In Java, a properties file containing key/value pairs is probably best method.

-Consider a property file *prop.properties* which assigns as 'aliases' easily understood Identifiers for the HTML objects used earlier.
+Consider a property file *prop.properties* which assigns as 'aliases' reader-friendly identifiers for UI elements from the previous example.

 .. code-block:: java